Silvia Molina: Early life and education

 Silvia Molina is the daughter of Maria Celis and Héctor Pérez Martínez, who was also a writer.
 Molina's early life was spent in Mexico City (at the time known as the Mexican Federal District).
-She later studied Anthropology at the Escuela Nacional de Antropologia e Historia (National School of Anthropology and History) the influence of this program can be seen in many of her works.
+She later studied Anthropology at the Escuela Nacional de Antropología e Historia (National School of Anthropology and History) the influence of this program can be seen in many of her works.
 A few years later in 1976, she participated in a writing workshop directed by Elena Poniatowska and Hugo Hiriart.
 While attending this workshop Molina produced her first novel, La mañana debe seguir gris, which was later translated into English as Gray Skies Tomorrow.
 After publishing her first book, she decided to attend National University in 1977, and this marked the beginning of her technical training as a writer.